Crowdfunded journalism: Issues and controversies

-Crowdfunded journalism gives more power for independent companies to make individual decisions, based on their audience.
-This has raised concerns in the past, from mainstream journalism outlets, over an increased presence of content contradicting the mainstream media message.
-Most notably, the rise of misinformation on the internet.
-Since the start of the pandemic, numerous crowd-funded media outlets began pushing misinformation, and disinformation, throughout various social medias.
-Mainstream media has been battling to curb this latest trend, but the growth of crowdfunded journalism has made the process increasingly difficult.
+Crowdfunded journalism gives more power to independent companies to make individual decisions based on their audience.
+This has raised concerns in the past from mainstream journalism outlets over an increased presence of content contradicting the mainstream media message, most notably the rise of misinformation on the internet.
+Since the start of the pandemic, numerous crowdfunded media outlets began pushing misinformation and disinformation across various social media platforms.
+Mainstream media has been battling to curb this trend, but the growth of crowdfunded journalism has made the process increasingly difficult.

-Another issue surrounding crowdfunding journalism involves single-source articles.
-This process is when a writer is making, or backing up arguments, without using any other sources and disregarding all other facts.
-That, in turn, leads to such a spread of misinformation.
+Another issue surrounding crowdfunded journalism involves single-source articles.
+This process occurs when a writer makes or backs up arguments without using any other sources, disregarding all other facts, which can lead to the spread of misinformation.

-A common misconception is that facts are opinion-based.
-However, fact checking does not mean disagreeing with all the data that counters your argument, and only supporting the ones that agree.
-As it suggests, Fact Checking is about checking the facts.

-There can also be challenges when trying to meet objectivity expectations and "conflicts of interest".
+There can also be challenges when trying to meet objectivity expectations and avoid "conflicts of interest".
 The closure of Spot.us, a platform that was used solely to crowdfund journalism, partially occurred because of these conflicts of interest.
-Because the readers of the journalism were also the ones supporting the work, many writers felt pressured to cater to the needs of their paying audience.
+Readers of the journalism were also the ones supporting the work, and many writers felt pressured to cater to the needs of their paying audience.
 For many writers, this impeded their journalistic independence.

-The motivations of crowdfunded journalists also got in the way of sustained crowdfunded journalistic endeavors.
-Both writers and donors considered the writing to be fun, and preferred "to leave that work to the 'professionals."
+The motivations of crowdfunded journalists also impeded sustained crowdfunded journalistic endeavors.
+Both writers and donors often considered the writing to be fun, and preferred "to leave that work to the 'professionals'."